juanmait/seedjs-branches/README.md

 $ yarn start
 # start the process in development mode via babel-node (no need for compiling)

+$ yarn start:production
+# start the process in production mode (use the compiled code in the build dir)

 $ yarn watch
-# compile and watch for changes
+# compile src and watch for changes

 $ yarn build
 # build for prod (prebuild + test + compile)